 A successful painting always involves an element of planning.
 Consideration of composition, tone, colour, line and texture at the planning stage makes a huge difference to the outcome.

 Before You Attend

 Resident participants are requested to arrive for registration between 1:00 pm and 4:00 pm on arrival day, after this time self-directed arrival information will be posted on the front door.
 There will be an introductory talk at 5:00 pm.
 Supper is usually at 6:30 pm.
 Non-resident participants should arrive just before 5.00 pm.
 A non-resident booking also includes dinner during your course as teaching does progress into the evening.
 Breakfast, for resident participants, will be from 8:00 am.
 The course will end at 3:00 pm on the last day.
 On the final day please vacate your room by 9:00 am, storage is provided for your luggage.

 What to Bring

 Please bring along anything you already have.
-As well as paints, brushes, palettes etc., kitchen roll is essential!
-We bring a limited amount of basic equipment that may suffice to fill gaps.
+As well as paper, paints, brushes, palettes etc., kitchen roll is essential!
+I bring a limited amount of basic equipment that may suffice to fill gaps.
+Please bring along some of your previous work (in any medium).
+There is no obligation to show it to anyone else if you choose not to, but seeing it really helps me to help you to get the most from the course.
 Please bring along any photographs, sketches or other reference material you would like to work from.
-We are happy to supply inspiration and reference material if you need some!